RianNegreiros/PassIn/README.md

 # ManagementPortal

-REST API to web application management of inventory, products, customers and orders.
+REST API for management of inventory, products, customers and orders for a company or business.

 ## About